Where did all the money go to?

 Is a common question to most people especially at the end of the month just before payday.

-If you are like me and you like to each month then you know that it’s easy to forget I some items when you actually do your montly budget.
+If you are like me and you like to work with a budget each month then you know that it’s easy to forget I some items when you actually do your montly budget.

 Only to realise in the middle of the month you didn’t budget for this and that, I have made this mistake many times and I believe some of you have also made this mistake.